luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 > # Quality Control of Aligned Reads
- The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.
+ The main STAR output file for QC analysis is **Aligned.sortedByCoord.out.bam**.
-**out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip.

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned